CS-LNU-Learning-Objects/web-application-architecture/continuous.md

 What we also must know is that there will never be silver bullets in software development.
 The complexity of the applications, projects, teams, technology and so on will always be different.

-## Resources
+## Further Reading
 Martin Fowler has written [an article](http://martinfowler.com/articles/continuousIntegration.html) about his thoughts of CI.